The future of work is green, and the time to create a tomorrow-ready workforce is now.

 The convergence of energy around renewables opens the door to a wave of new engineering techniques from conventional sectors such as offshore oil and gas, which have clear applications for renewables sub-sectors like offshore wind and hydrogen.
 Conventional energy businesses already have many of the engineering capabilities that renewables firms need so there is an opportunity to mass introduce techniques and tools in the new markets.”

 Want to transition from fossil fuels to Clean Energy?
-Airswift has worked with many STEM candidates from diverse sectors looking to become an integral part of the energy transition.
+Airswift has worked with many STEM professionals from diverse sectors looking to become an integral part of the energy transition.
 Watch our video to find transferable skills and tips for transitioning between the industries.

 Nana Terra, Airswift Content Marketing Coordinator, discusses the primary transferable skills and gives 5 tips to succeed in your clean energy job search.